VivekBM22/BrickBreakerEX/README.md

 # BrickBreakerEX
-Mini-project: Brick-Breaker game but more fun made with JavaFX
+Mini-project: Brick-Breaker game but more fun and made with JavaFX

 # Status
 Development still in progress.